How to Display Your ACEO and Art Cards

 Assemble your art cards together to form a collage and display on a table top or shelving unit.
 ACEO and ATC can be displayed in a collage theme by using a photo tree display stand or a collage photo frame.
 Since art cards only measure 2 1/2" x 3 1/2" they are easy to mix and match.

 Another great display tip is to use a small frame stand.
 These stands can be purchased very inexpensively and you can swap your ACEO out as it fits your mood.
+Place the stand on a mantel, a window sill, a table top, counter or shelf.
+The whimsical little pieces of art will surely draw attention and compliments.
+They brighten up small spaces as well.

 The opportunities for displaying your art cards are endless.
 Clip them with clothespins to string hung from one end of a wall to the next.
 Stringing art cards is a great way to show off a collection of cards that were produced in a series, to use to display cards based on a theme or to showcase an individual artist.